27th February 2025

 15:20 - 16:05 | Creating Interest vs Breaking the Stigma

-This panel will tackle the ongoing challenge of dismantling the stigma surrounding death and suicide, which profoundly impacts the communities we serve.
-Experts will discuss how innovative approaches such as podcasts, creative campaigns, and building networks can generate genuine interest and engage new audiences in these critical conversations.
-The session will emphasize the importance of moving beyond traditional dialogues to make these topics more accessible, relatable, and impactful for the wider public.
+This panel tackled the ongoing challenge of dismantling the stigma surrounding death and suicide, which profoundly impacts the communities we serve.
+Experts discussed how innovative approaches such as podcasts, creative campaigns, and building networks can generate genuine interest and engage new audiences in these critical conversations.
+The session emphasises the importance of moving beyond traditional dialogues to make these topics more accessible, relatable, and impactful for the wider public.

 Amber Jeffrey, Podcast Host, The Grief Gang